fallflame/CarND-DriveGame/README.md

 # CarND-Term Project 3

-_update at 2017-02-05, Design of Architecture at the end_

 ## Introduction

 In this project, we are required to train a model that can drive a car in a simulator.